storj/design-docs/20260429-bucket-eventing-tidb.md

 - `event_type`: Written directly by the metainfo layer.
 No inference from transaction tags needed.
 - `stream_id` + `version`: Used to construct the S3-compatible `versionId` field (`StreamVersionID`), same as the Spanner path.

-#### No Cursor Needed
+#### No Persistent Cursor Needed

 The outbox acts as its own queue.
 Rows are deleted only after successful Pub/Sub delivery confirmation.
 Whatever remains in the table is by definition unprocessed, so on worker restart the worker simply reads from the beginning of the table and picks up where it left off.
-No separate cursor state is needed.
+No cursor state needs to be persisted to a database.

+The worker does maintain an in-memory `lastSeenID` while running, so the reader goroutine can skip rows already handed to the publisher goroutine within the same run.
+This is purely a performance optimization — on restart it resets to 0, causing any undeleted rows to be re-read and re-published, which is correct under at-least-once delivery.

 #### Writing to the Outbox

 The outbox write is part of the **TiDB metabase transaction**, added by the TiDB adapter when `TransmitEvent: true` is set in the `TransactionOptions`.
-This is analogous to how the Spanner adapter sets `ExcludeTxnFromChangeStreams: false` on the Spanner transaction — it is a per-transaction option handled inside the adapter, invisible to the shared metabase logic.
+This is analogous to how the Spanner adapter sets `ExcludeTxnFromChangeStreams` to `!TransmitEvent` on the Spanner transaction — it is a per-transaction option handled inside the adapter, invisible to the shared metabase logic.

 The `TransmitEvent` flag is already threaded through all relevant metabase operations and present in the WIP TiDB adapter, but the outbox INSERT is not yet implemented.
 There are two integration points: